"Power Tour" the engineer

 Train horn signals

-Wonder why locomotives approaching grade crossinge sound their horns four times?
+Wonder why locomotives approaching grade crossings sound their horns four times?

 Wonder what the other combinations of whistle/horn blasts mean?